kercre123/wirepod-vector-python-sdk/README.md

 sudo apt-get install -y python3 python3-pip python3-tk python3-pil.imagetk build-essential libssl-dev libffi-dev freeglut3
 ```

-Create a file at ~/.config/pip/pip.conf with the following text:
+If you are using Python 3.11 or abnove, create a file at ~/.config/pip/pip.conf with the following text:

 ```
 [global]